fedenicolo/PCSC_fourier/README.md

   The Fourier class has multiple constructors and provides several templated methods allowing great flexibility in its usage.

   - `SignalProcessor`: This class provides methods to filter FFT data and therefore process audio and image data.
 The filters that are available to the user are easy-to-use low-pass and high-pass filters.
-The filtering methods require a cutoff value (between 0 and 1 both for image and sound)(2*fcutoff/fsample) in order to work.
+The filtering methods require a cutoff value (between 0 and 1 both for image and sound)(normalized frequencies; 2*fcutoff/fsample) in order to work.
 The class automatically handles the creation of frequency grids tailored to the input type, whether it is a 2D image or a 1D sound signal.

 - **Visualization and Analysis**:
   - `Histogram`: This class provides methods for computing histograms.
 It supports computing histograms of real-valued data, such as pixel intensity probabilities, and includes specialized functionality for handling complex-valued data.
 When an FFT matrix is provided, the class computes the power spectrum and generates a histogram of its values.